 Instructions

-- Peel pumpkin and potatoes and slice into thin pieces.
+- Peel and chop the pumpkin and potatoes into small, even pieces.
 Set aside.

 Notes